 Booking and Events

 Opening hours Tuesday - Saturday (inclusive), 10:30am - 4pm.
-We are sometimes closed for private functions - please check on the day of your visit.
+We are sometimes closed for private functions - please check CCT website on the day of your visit.
+From November the opening hours will be 10:30am until 3pm.

 Sometimes dry records can throw a revealing light on past life in Lynn.
 In 1411 the Town Council noted in its Minutes that thanks were to be sent ‘to the Churchwardens and Churchwardenesses’ of St Nicholas’ Chapel for selling to the borough a pile of stones which had been standing in the chapel yard.
 This is a surprising memo for two reasons: one cannot think of any other 15th century ‘churchwardenesses’ getting a favourable mention but in Lynn medieval women held responsible roles in the religious life of the town.
 Secondly, the memo stated that the stone which was wanted to rebuild the South Gates had previously been part of the old St Nicholas’.
 There has been a lot of argument about the date of the completion of the rebuilding, but this sale of surplus stone by the chapel authorities shows by 1411 the main structure was already complete.